sonalake/shotgun/README.md

 examines the graph of how files get changed over time by examining the git history and deriving a score based on the _inter-relatedness_ of the files.

+Perhaps the easiest way to use this is with the [shotgun-gradle-plugin](https://bitbucket.org/sonalake/shotgun-gradle-plugin/)

 # Output format